beeldengeluid/extending-peertube/_posts/2021-08-04-subtitling-video-collections-on-peertube.md

 ```

 Ingestion of subtitles is done using a call to the `captions` endpoint of the API.
 Subtitles are added to existing videos using a PUT HTTP request.
-For example, the HTTP request shown below adds a subtitle file to an existing video, using the bearer token acquired in the previous step:
+For example, the HTTP request shown below adds a subtitle file for a specified language to an existing video, using the bearer token acquired in the previous step:

 ```sh